 In fact you could say, they no can do Coke cans. (sorry, couldn’t resist!).

-We’re sure Jimmy Brings only include Coca-Cola as a convenience for their customers.
-With only 2 products listed, it’s clearly not a big part of their business.
-In both cases, the products are only listed with the bare minimum of information needed.
+We’re sure Jimmy Brings only includes Coca-Cola as a convenience for their customers.
+With only 2 listings, it’s clearly not a big part of their business.
+In both cases, the products are only listed with the bare minimum of information.
 They don’t have their own product page content on any of these impulse sites.
 For that, we need to shop elsewhere.

 Grocery shopping online

 Which brings us to a more likely scenario for buying Coca-Cola online.
 And that’s as part of your grocery shop.
-This is about regular, probably weekly, purchases, and keeping a stock in the fridge.
-Let’s look at the 3 main options if you decided you want to buy Coke online, with a focus on what the product page content looks like and says.
+This is about regular purchases, and keeping a stock in the fridge.
+Let’s look at the 3 main options if you want to buy Coke online, with a focus on what the product page content looks like and says.

 Coca-Cola on Woolworths

-Well, the first good news with Coke on the Woolworths site is there’s the imagery, brand name and product descriptor right up front.
+Well, the first good news with Coke on the Woolworths site is you get the product name, information and imagery right up front.

-In fact, there’s 5 images you can choose from.
+In fact, there are 5 images to choose from.

 But what else have they included?

 Click on the link and scroll down the page.
-There, you’ll find ingredients, allergen, nutritional information and product warnings.
+There, you’ll find ingredients, allergens, nutritional information and product warnings.
 Plus a big disclaimer and a selection of Also Viewed / Also Bought products.